Tips on How to Prevent Arthritis

 - Stiffness – One of the most common arthritis symptoms, stiffness will most often occur first thing in the morning or after sitting for prolonged periods of time.
 If you have morning stiffness that lasts longer than one hour it could be arthritis.

-- Swelling – If you begin to experience unexplained swelling that lasts longer than three days, or occurs more than three times per month, you should consider talking to your healthcare provider as this may be an early sign of arthritis.
+- Swelling – Experiencing unexplained swelling that lasts longer than three days, or occurs more than three times per month is another symptom of arthritis.
+If you experience swelling, you should consider talking to your healthcare provider as this may be an early sign of arthritis.

 - Difficulty moving – When the pain, swelling, and stiffness compounds, it can make it difficult to move or do common household tasks with ease.